BorisMaillard/CJ_Mobility_Visualization/README.md

 # CJ_Mobility_Visualization
-Visualization of Central Jersey mobility flows (Python)
+Visualization of Central Jersey mobility flows (Python code under Jupyter Notebook)

 A Transportation Task has been initiated by the Princeton Municipality with some volunteers.
 The task is to understand the mobility flows of people inside and outside of municipalities